Cerebellum-Network/docs.cere.network/ddc/cdn-nodes/README.md

-# ☁ CDN Nodes
+# ☁ CDN Service

-A CDN node is a web gateway to DDC.
+The CDN service is offered by CDN nodes.
+A CDN node is a gateway from the Web to DDC.
 It can act as a web server and provide content to regural HTTP clients, especially web browsers.
 Web apps can rely on CDN nodes to serve various assets, or even be hosted completely on DDC.